Threat & Vulnerability Assessments for:

 -Do they have enough qualifications and experience to allow your district administrators to feel comfortable defending their selection in a court of law if necessary?

-At VSG, our ASIS certified staff has conducted hundreds of K-12 school risk & vulnerability assessments at institutions ranging from inner city to rural to suburban, including public/charter, private, and technical schools.
-Our experience with a wide range of school sizes, types, and locations, as well as administrators, students, and community members, positions us as one of the few truly qualified firms in Pennsylvania and surrounding states to conduct a risk & vulnerability assessment of your campus.
+At VSG, our ASIS certified staff has conducted hundreds of K-12 school threat & vulnerability assessments at institutions ranging from inner city to rural to suburban, including public/charter, private, and technical schools.
+Our experience with a wide range of school sizes, types, and locations, as well as administrators, students, and community members, positions us as one of the few truly qualified firms in Pennsylvania and surrounding states to conduct a threat & vulnerability assessment of your campus.

 What is PSP Certification?